 (a) All Government Information (as defined in the clause herein entitled “Information Security - Definitions”) will belong exclusively to the State, and Contractor has no legal or equitable interest in, or claim to, such information.
 Contractor acknowledges and agrees that in the event Contractor enters into proceedings relating to bankruptcy, whether voluntary or involuntary, Government Information in its possession and/or under its control will not be considered property of its bankruptcy estate.

-(b) Contractor agrees to notify the State within forty-eight (48) hours of any determination that it makes to file for bankruptcy protection, and Contractor further agrees to turn over to the State, before such filing, all Government Information that is in Contractor’s possession in a format that can be readily utilized by the State.
+(b) Contractor agrees to promptly notify the State of any determination that it makes to file for bankruptcy protection, and Contractor further agrees to turn over to the State, before such filing, all Government Information that is in Contractor’s possession in a format that can be readily utilized by the State.

 (c) In order to protect the integrity and availability of Government Information, Contractor will take reasonable measures to evaluate and monitor the financial circumstances of any Subcontractor that will process, store, transmit or access Government Information.